cindyliu6/CS50-Project/README.md

 ### Getting started

-To get started, first download the zip file
+To get started, first download the zip file onto your local computer and unzip the included files into a folder.
+After doing so, open the folder with either a local or cloud IDE.
+Before running the game, it is essential to have installed Python from https://www.python.org/downloads/ and Pygame from https://www.pygame.org/wiki/GettingStarted

+### Running the Project

+Running the game is done through the file game.py.
+After running the